-Videodrome is a horror/sci-fi film directed by David Cronenberg.It is a surreal movie, one of the poster children for Body Horror.
-Like all of Cronenberg's movies, it has a strong intellectual undercurrent.
+It is a surreal movie, fully embodying Cronenberg's affinity for Body Horror, and like all of his movies, it also has a strong intellectual undercurrent.
 The film deals with Marshall McLuhan's philosophies and examines the relationship between television and its audience.
 Cronenberg was greatly influenced by McLuhan's theories.

 This film provides examples of:

 - Adolf Hitlarious: Max has a picture of Hitler on stilts in a ballerina skirt with a swastika on it in his living room.

 - Author Appeal: Characters ranting about the power of flesh?
 Yep, it's a Cronenberg film.